adityachaudhari24/Mathematics-for-Machine-Learning-and-Data-Science-Specialization/README.md

 <summary>🎯Q. what is L1 and L2 norms</summary>

 - L1 and L2 norms used to measure the size or length of a vector in a vector space.
+- Norm is actually a distance function that measures the distance between two points in a vector space.

 - ![alt text](images/image-35.png)
 - Machine Learning connection